OCB7D2D/OcbMicroSplat/README.md

 NOTE: Docs below are in a very poor first draft version!

-As we use original MicroSplat shaders you'll need to understand how it works and how to configure it at least to some extend.
+As we use original MicroSplat shaders, you'll need to understand how it works and how to configure it at least to some extend.

 https://assetstore.unity.com/packages/tools/terrain/microsplat-96478